 As a student, you are entitled to an atmosphere conducive to learning and to impartial treatment in all aspects of the teacher/student relationship.
+The student should not be forced by the authorities.
 This includes the right to be evaluated solely on academic performance and not on any matter irrelevant to that performance.
-As a student you are free to take reasoned exception to the data or views offered in any course, but you are responsible for learning the content of the course of study as defined by official college publications, such as the college catalog.
+As a student you are free to take reasoned exception to the data or views offered in any course of study, but you are responsible for learning the content of the course of study as defined by official college publications, such as the college catalog and student handbook

-For the complete policy see Appendix II at catalog.housatonic.edu.
+For the complete policy see Appendix II: Policy on Student Rights (5.2.2) at www.catalog.housatonic.edu.